DmxLarchey/Hydra/README.md

 The tiny well-foundedness proof of the `lpo` displayed here however uses a direct approach (as opposed to relying on Kruskal's tree theorem), inspired by the work of Coupet-Grimal & Delobel (and also Goubault-Larrecq).
-The instance we give here is just five lines of proof scripts which 3 nested inductions.
+The instance we give here is just five lines of proof scripts containing 3 nested inductions.

 It however relies on the accessibility characterization of the _list ordering_, of which the proof mimics the outline of Nipkow (and Buchholtz)  for the well-foundedness of the multiset ordering.
+This proof is beautiful but a bit longer.

-It is a quite straightforward exercise to show that the `round` relation is included in the reverse of the `lpo`, hence it is also well-founded.
+It is then a quite straightforward exercise to show that the `round` relation is included in the reverse of the `lpo`, hence it is strongly terminating.

 We only implement termination.
 We do not show that main result of Kirby and Paris contribution, that is the incapacity of Peano arithmetic